OpenCyphal/yakut/README.md

 You might notice that the verbose initialization form used in this example is hard to type:
 `points: [{x: 10, y: 1}, {x: 20, y: 2}]`.
 Instead, you can use positional initialization for convenience: `[[10, 1], [20, 2]]`.
+The data type name can also be given in all-lowercase for ease of typing.

 Automatic data type discovery is also available here but the service has to be referred by name, not port-ID: